magento/devdocs/guides/v2.0/release-notes/tech_bull_201-upgrade.md

 *	[Resolution 3 (does not require command line access)](#resolution3)

 #### Resolution 1 (using version 2.0.0) {#resolution1}
-To Resolve the missing `.gitignore` files issue using this method, all of the following must be true:
+To resolve the missing `.gitignore` files issue using this method, all of the following must be true:

 *	You must have command-line access to your Magento server
 *	Your server must be running Magento 2 CE or EE version 2.0.0